kymni/userscripts/README.md

 ## Why?
-Because some websites just want to make life harder than it ought to
+Because some websites just want to make life harder than it ought to be